Local weak limit of dynamical inhomogeneous random graphs: Local Convergence for Dynamical Graphs

 \item $\{ \mathbf G^n,\, n\ge1\}$ \textbf{converges locally in probability} to $\{ \mathbf G^n, n\ge1\}$ having (possibly random) distribution $\nu$ if for every bounded and continuous function $h:\mathcal{DN}_\bullet^S\to\R$ we have convergence in probability of

 to the random variable $\bE_\nu\left[h\big( (\mathbf G^\infty,\mathbf o) \big)\right]$. \end{enumerate} \end{defi}

-Note that in the definition \ref{def:conv-prob-loc-random}, $\bE_\nu\left[h\big( (\mathbf G^\infty,\mathbf o) \big)\right]$ may be a (nondeterministic) random variable due to the possible random choice of $\nu$.
-However, in the common case of a deterministic distribution $\nu$, there is a convenient way of proving local in probability convergence.
+Note that in Definition \ref{def:conv-prob-loc-random}, $\bE_\nu\left[h\big( (\mathbf G^\infty,\mathbf o) \big)\right]$ may be a (nondeterministic) random variable due to the possible random choice of $\nu$.
+However, in the common case of a deterministic distribution $\nu$, there is a convenient way of proving local convergence in probability.

 \begin{lem} Let $\nu$ be a probability measure on $\mathcal{DN}_\bullet^S$.
-Given a random sequence $\{ \mathbf G^n, \,n\ge1 \}$ of dynamical graphs on $V_n$, consider $\mathbf o_n$ and $\mathbf o'_n$ two independent uniformly chosen vertices, and suppose that $\left( (\mathbf G^n, \mathbf o_n),(\mathbf G^n_t, \mathbf o'_n) \right)$ converges in distribution to $\nu\otimes\nu$.
+Given a random sequence $\{ \mathbf G^n, \,n\ge1 \}$ of dynamical graphs on $V_n$, consider $\mathbf o_n$ and $\mathbf o'_n$ two independent uniformly chosen vertices, and suppose that $\left( (\mathbf G^n, \mathbf o_n),(\mathbf G^n, \mathbf o'_n) \right)$ converges in distribution to $\nu\otimes\nu$.
 Then $\{ \mathbf G^n, \,n\ge1 \}$ converges locally in probability to $\nu$. \end{lem}

 \begin{proof} The result follows from a simple second moment computation.
 Let $h$ be continuous and bounded, and $(\mathbf G^\infty_t, \mathbf o)_{t\ge0}$ have distribution $\nu$.
 Then $h\big( (\mathbf G^n_t, \mathbf o_n)_{t\ge0} \big)$ converges in distribution to $h\big( (\mathbf G^\infty_t,\mathbf o)_{t\ge0} \big)$, and as $h$ is bounded, we also get a convergence of the first moment, hence